-First, you actually have to be an employee to be covered by workers’ compensation.
-That means, if you’re an independent contractor, and don’t have workers’ compensation coverage, you have the freedom to make an injury claim.
-Now, that’s an important one to pay attention to, because many people think of themselves as being employed, but they’re really only on the books as independent contractors.
+First, you must be an employee to be covered by workers’ compensation.
+That means if you’re an independent contractor and don’t have workers’ compensation coverage, you have the freedom to make an injury claim.
+Now, that’s an important one to pay attention to because many people think of themselves as being employed, but they’re only on the books as independent contractors.

 Who is at fault for the accident?